pubnub/pubnub-mcp-server/resources/sdk_docs/go_presence.md

 #### Return occupancy only

+##### Requires Presence

-You can return only occupancy for a single channel by specifying the channel and setting UUIDs to false:
+You can return only occupancy for a single channel by setting UUIDs to false.

 ```
 1